jbcodeforce/flink_project_demos/docs/index.md

 #### Cross-Domain Consumption for Analytics

-Other domains then consume this product to achieve their analytical goals:
+Other domains may consume the data as a product to achieve their analytical goals:

 | Consuming Domain | Analytical Goal |Data Product Consumed
 | --- | --- | --- |